Sycosis - Definition, Cause, Symptoms, Treatment, Homeopathy

 Question: Is folliculitis a sexually transmitted disease?

-Answer: Folliculitis isn't viewed as a physically communicated contamination, however at times it can move through close skin contact.
+Answer: Folliculitis isn't viewed as a physically communicated contamination; however, at times it can move through close skin contact.
 In any case, the herpes simplex infection is spread through sexual contact.
 In uncommon cases, this infection can cause folliculitis.

 Question: Is folliculitis and sycosis barbae bacterial or contagious?